aruba-uxi/chart-library/charts/aruba-uxi/README.md

 Helm works by using a default `values.yaml` file and overlaying additional values files provided with the `-f` tag to the helm command.

 > **NOTE:** Yes this does go against helm convention but its the best way we can do that does not cause duplicate data.
-Environment variables proved to be a bit tricky because in the local environment DATABASE_URL for example, could be defined in `.env` then in the staging environment it moves to `.envSealedSecrets`.
+Environment variables proved to be a bit tricky because in the local environment DATABASE_URL for example, could be defined in `.env` then in another environment it moves to `.envSealedSecrets`.
 It proved too hard to remove the duplicate values, so its best not to define any environment variables in the `values.yaml`.

 When using this chart library its best to leave the `values.yaml` files empty except for the following values: